piLovr/Cobalt/README.md

     - Image

       ```java
-      var image = new ImageMessageSimpleBuilder() // Create a new image message builder
+      var image = new ImageMessageSimpleBuilder() // Create a new image extendedMessage builder
-            .media(media) // Set the image of this message
+            .media(media) // Set the image of this extendedMessage
-            .caption("A nice image") // Set the caption of this message
+            .caption("A nice image") // Set the caption of this extendedMessage
-            .build(); // Create the message
+            .build(); // Create the extendedMessage
       api.sendMessage(chat,  image);
       ```

     - Audio or voice

       ```java
-       var audio = new AudioMessageSimpleBuilder() // Create a new audio message builder
+       var audio = new AudioMessageSimpleBuilder() // Create a new audio extendedMessage builder
-             .media(urlMedia) // Set the audio of this message
+             .media(urlMedia) // Set the audio of this extendedMessage
-             .voiceMessage(false) // Set whether this message is a voice message
+             .voiceMessage(false) // Set whether this extendedMessage is a voice extendedMessage
-             .build(); // Create the message
+             .build(); // Create the extendedMessage
        api.sendMessage(chat,  audio);
       ```

     -  Video

        ```java
-       var video = new VideoMessageSimpleBuilder() // Create a new video message builder
+       var video = new VideoMessageSimpleBuilder() // Create a new video extendedMessage builder
-             .media(urlMedia) // Set the video of this message
+             .media(urlMedia) // Set the video of this extendedMessage
-             .caption("A nice video") // Set the caption of this message
+             .caption("A nice video") // Set the caption of this extendedMessage
              .width(100) // Set the width of the video
              .height(100) // Set the height of the video
-             .build(); // Create the message
+             .build(); // Create the extendedMessage
        api.sendMessage(chat,  video);
        ```

     -  GIF(Video)

        ```java
-       var gif = new GifMessageSimpleBuilder() // Create a new gif message builder
+       var gif = new GifMessageSimpleBuilder() // Create a new gif extendedMessage builder
-             .media(urlMedia) // Set the gif of this message
+             .media(urlMedia) // Set the gif of this extendedMessage
-             .caption("A nice gif") // Set the caption of this message
+             .caption("A nice gif") // Set the caption of this extendedMessage
              .gifAttribution(VideoMessageAttribution.TENOR) // Set the source of the gif
-             .build(); // Create the message
+             .build(); // Create the extendedMessage
        api.sendMessage(chat,  gif);
        ```
        > **_IMPORTANT:_** Whatsapp doesn't support conventional gifs.
 Instead, videos can be played as gifs if particular attributes are set.
 Sending a conventional gif will result in an exception if detected or in undefined behaviour.